Useful information on living and driving in France

 o UK Global Health Insurance Card (GHIC)

-Expats can access healthcare through EHIC if they’re travelling abroad.
+Expats can access healthcare for temporary stays through EHIC/GHIC if they’re travelling abroad, but not residency.

 Residential status